qsiguy/EdgeTX-Widgets/AttInd/Readme.md

-Requires pitch and roll telemetry value from receivers such as the HelloRadio HR7EG, HR8EG, and other DIY ELRS gyro receivers like the BetaFPV SuperP, using the MPU6050 or LSM6DXX IMU (Inertial Measurement Unit)
+Requires pitch and roll telemetry value from receivers such as the HelloRadio HR7EG, HR8EG, and other DIY ELRS gyro receivers like the BetaFPV SuperP, using the MPU6050 or LSM6DXX IMU (Inertial Measurement Unit) *Does NOT work with Spektrum DSMX gyro receivers.

 <img width="480" height="272" alt="Half Screen Widget" src="https://github.com/user-attachments/assets/bd9441aa-586f-47fa-94e4-1e8504633b78" />